chalmerj/introcs-lecture-notes/devel/rst/funcreturn.rst

 .. todo::

-   Put in utility functions for promted input
+   Put in utility functions for prompted input

 .. _QuotientStringEx: